yenyang/Recolor/Recolor/LongDescription.md

 Channels can be toggle with the painter, but may require knowing what channel affect what on the subjects.

+## Palettes
+Palettes are a customizable set of invididual Color Swatches that can be assigned to a Color Channel.
+A random Color Swatch will be chosen from the Palette.
+The mod comes with 19 pre-built Palettes and 4 pre-built Subcategories for Palettes.
+You can create new, edit, and delete any Palette or Subcategory.
+Subcategories allow you to organize Palettes within the selection drop down.
+Palettes and Subcategories are saved locally in your ModsData folder for the mod and are available in all save games.
+You can share the folders with other people out-of-game.
+Add localized names and optional descriptions using the in-game Palette Editor Menu.

+You can assign Palettes with the Selected Info Panel, Color Painter Tool, Color Picker Tool, or during placement with vanilla tools.
+Palettes chosen during placement will by default be remembered for each asset per save game so that the next time you place that asset in that save game, it will default to those previously chosen Palettes.
+You can setup Palettes or Subcategories to show or not show in the Palette Chooser for specific Categories.
+Palettes can also be filtered based on specific Themes, Packs, or Zone Types.
+Saving edits to a Palette that has already been assigned in a save game will adjust the colors where that Palette has been assigned.
+Using Palettes is optional and many UI elements can be hidden or toggled off if not being used.
 ## Limitations
 * Not all buildings or props support custom colors because their mesh was not designed to support this.
 For instance most unique buildings were intended to be unique.
 * To select sub-objects other than service upgrades and utilize the Recolor panel, you must enable DevUI Tab Menu -> Simulation tab -> Debug Toggle.
 The color painter can target sub-objects without debug toggle.